cyphar/cyphar.com/doc/published/docker-broken-ping.md

 ```

 Oh, didn't I mention that it was written in Perl?
 Yes.
 It's written in Perl
-(although there is [another SUSE project][kiwi-ng] that implements it in Python).
+(although there is [another SUSE project][kiwi-ng] that implements it in Python,
+and has many improvements to the original, but it not what we currently use to

-Anyway, that's not where the problem lied.
-As it turns out, `tar` doesn't support
+generate Docker images for openSUSE and SLE).
+Anyway, that's not where the problem
+lied.
+As it turns out, `tar` doesn't support extended attributes by default.
+You
-extended attributes by default.
-You have to use the flag `--xattrs`, which has
+have to use the flag `--xattrs`, which has been available since `1.2.7` (2013).
-been available since `1.2.7` (2013).
-So the diff was really small:
+So the diff ended up being quite small:

 ```language-diff
 commit 419d55400edf800527b2cd4836e94190326bd10f